 Q. What happens when I enroll a high school student in the Special Services Program?

 A. Upon enrollment, the family needs to inform the consultant of their goals for that child.
 The consultant will help them, as much as she is able, to achieve those goals.
 High school students in the Special Services Program can receive a transcript for any courses which they have completed according to the school’s standards.
 These courses may be grade level, grade level with modifications, or a modified curriculum and will be noted on the student’s transcript as such.

 Q. Is my special needs student able to graduate from high school?

 Q. Can my special needs child enroll in Learning Support classes or Teacher Services courses?

 A. If you are interested in registering your student for Learning Support classes or Teacher Services courses, please discuss the possibility with your consultant.
 We work with special services students in various ways.
 Special service students who need minimal accommodations can take Learning Support courses and may opt to add Teacher Services or Lab support to allow for additional modifications.
 Special Services students can work with a Teacher Services teacher and adjust the pace and difficulty of the course as needed, under the supervision of the consultant.
-We also have a Special Services Learning Support program. for Grades 9-12.
-This is a program which must be followed in its entirety and because of the integrated nature of the courses does not have the same flexibility as our other courses, but it is specifically designed to allow SS students who qualify for it to complete a full course of High School classes, incorporating our MODG methodological goals.
+We also have a Special Services Learning Support program for Grades 9-12.
+This is a program which must be followed in its entirety.
+Because of the integrated nature of these courses there is not the same flexibility as in our other courses, but this program is specifically designed to allow Special Service students (who qualify) to complete a full course of High School classes, incorporating our MODG methodological goals.

 Q. How do the Special Services Program Fees work?